NodeDC/CodeOfConduct/README.md

 ##Preamble

 The Node.dc community is diverse, representing a broad spectrum of backgrounds, experience levels, skill sets, and personal beliefs.
-In this diversity is our strength; in recognition of this fact, we have created a Code of Conduct to be followed during all events, online dicussions, and code projects (including issue discussions and pull requests).
+In this diversity is strength.
+In recognition of this fact, we have created a Code of Conduct to be followed during all events, online dicussions, and code projects (including issue discussions and pull requests).

 Node.dc is not an employer, nor does it maintain a workplace as defined by federal law.
 However, we use the following as guides to define harassment: